organisciak/dissertation/document/3_apriori.md

 Workers are shown a tweet that contains the terms of a query, $Q$, where $Q$ represents an extracted entity.
 Their task will be to describe whether the entity is the topic of the tweet, or simply mentioned.

 Such a task is useful, but potentially easy to misinterpret by contributors conflating a term being the topic of a tweet with merely being mentioned in the tweet.

 <!-- TODO2: Is there research around the topic - primary, tertiary in a sentence -->
-To keep focused, all designs will collect this topic identification tasks.

 <!--
-For example, ... <!-- TODO1 use Obama examples... -->
+For example, ...
+TODO2 use Obama examples...
 <!--
-__TODO1: remove below task__, but first it's worth considering what do do with it.
+__TODO2: remove below task__, but first it's worth considering what do do with it.
 I like it.

 The second task will be a summarization task:
  "Find the most self-explanatory tweet from Set A"